-This is how I am being more mindful whilst being stuck indoors in self-isolation during the COVID-19 pandemic.
+This is how I am being more mindful whilst being stuck indoors during Sydney’s second lockdown – 1 year on.

 With so much time now being spent at home.
 Time, which only a month ago I was praying to have more of.
 I have decided to set the some ground rules within my mind, to help me achieve better mindfulness on a daily basis.
 Especially when you are trapped inside with the family, with no where to go.